ltxom/LING573-MOSI-Challenge/README.md

 ```
 This script may take a while to create the virtual environment (especially when installing the tensorflow).

-The results of two model will print on the console once it is completed, and four visualizations will be saved under the <code>outputs/</code> directory.
+The code itself should be fast to run since we serialized all time-consuming stuffs into files.
+Results of two model will be saved into <code>results/d2.txt</code> once it is completed, and four visualizations will be saved under the <code>outputs/</code> directory.